penlow99/FinalProject_BusinessFormation/README.md

 # FinalProject_BusinessFormation

 ##Summary
+The purpose of this project is to analyze historic census data from *add dataset* and use the analysis to predict the next "It City".
+The model will use a ranking system to compare attributes and variables.

-###Team members: Stepanie Paul, Patrick Enlow, McKenzie Kilburn, Andrej Arsovski, Josh Severin, and Cat de Rohan
+###Team members: Stephanie Paul, Patrick Enlow, McKenzie Kilburn, Andrej Arsovski, Josh Severin, and Cat de Rohan

 ##Project Background
 The idea of our project started with the question if the next "It City" can be predicted by the number of new business formations.
 After looking at different data sources and scope of work we altered our project to create our own ranking methodology using various features to decide which cities would be the "trending" cities to move to in the next few years.